The Blended Master of Public Health Degree Program in Worcester, MA

-Our program offers four different areas of concentration: the general public health practice concentration, epidemiology, health policy and management, and an option specifically tailored for current medical students.
-Each of the four programs requires 42 credits and includes both a practicum and final capstone course.
+Our program offers three different areas of concentration: the general public health practice concentration, epidemiology, and an option specifically tailored for current medical students.
+Each of the programs requires 42 credits and includes both a practicum and final capstone course.
 Students in the MPH-Worcester program are assigned a program advisor upon admittance.
 The student and advisor work closely to create a plan of study based on the student’s goals and desires.

 For more information on the blended MPH degree program in Worcester, MA, please visit the University of Massachusetts Medical School website.
 If you would like to complete your MPH degree entirely online, please visit our online MPH in Public Health Practice page.